What is a music interval?

 When you internalize intervals, you stop seeing music as a collection of individual notes and start hearing it as a web of relationships.
 That shift in perception is what separates a musician who reads notes from one who truly understands music.

 Want to put your interval knowledge to the test?
-Music Genius offers interactive ear training exercises that challenge you to identify intervals, scales, and pitches in real time — a practical way to build the recognition skills covered in this guide.
+Music Genius offers the Pitch ID game — interactive ear-training that challenges you to identify intervals, scales, and chord qualities in real time.
+Pair this guide with Develop Relative Pitch for a structured weekly plan.

 PRACTICE WHAT YOU LEARNED